Bishop Oyedepo says social media can render a whole destiny useless

 Kwara state - Popular preacher, Bishop David Oyedepo, has said social media addiction unconsciously robs people of their future.

-Oyedepo stated that social media content that does not add value should be restricted.
+Oyedepo also stated that social media content that does not add value should be restricted.

 The Cable reported that the general overseer of the Living Faith Church International (Winners Chapel), made the statement on Friday, June 18, at the seventh convocation of Landmark University, Omu-Aran, Kwara state.